TRC-Loop/MCSLogAnalyzer/README.md

 ![Logo (Github Card)](https://github.com/TRC-Loop/MCSLogAnalyzer/blob/b403fc2a2c5dda3db03d8a7002155d229be52c95/static/GithubCard.png)
 *Image created using Bing AI on the Februrary, 6th 2024*

 This is a tool which parses one or multiple logs and analyzes them.
-Then it creates a report which can be exported as: `Excel File`, `RTF/Word File`, `Markdown`, `.txt` and `json`.
+Then it creates a report which can be exported as: `Text File` or `json`.
 It can help you in multiple ways: 1: Find out why your Server is always crashing or just to get stats of your server.

 This tool is in Beta / In development and i can't guarantee a 100% correct result.
 This tool can be wrong (but i hope it won't).